 OK, so your dental implant has healed well, and become integrated with your jawbone.
 What other possible dental implant problems can there be?

 Quite a few, as it turns out.
+There are quite a few potential problems that may crop up!

 About 3 to 6 months after getting the implant, the gum should be all healed up and the implant itself should be as solid as a rock.
 The dentist will take out the little screw and test the implant.